mark-watson/Clojure-AI-Book/manuscript/openai.md

 to your **.profile** or other shell resource file.

-While I sometimes use pure Clojure libraries to make HTTP requests, I prefer using the **curl** utility to experiment with API calls from the command line before starting to write any code.
+When experimenting with OpenAI APIs it is often start by using the **curl** utility.
 An example **curl** command line call to the beta OpenAI APIs is:

 {lang="bash",linenos=on}
 ~~~~~~~~